flying-sheep/phil.red/posts/2021-11-03-python-package-dev.rst

 Python Package Development
 ==========================

-In this post, I evaluate Python packaging tools.
+In this post, I evaluate Python `packaging tools`_.
 I assume familiarity with Git and Python venvs.

 Package development is the process of working on a Python package.